thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 ## Environment Interface

-In the config for first_experiment, there is a comment that marks the start of environment and agent setup.
-Now we turn our attention to everything below that line, as this is where episode specifics are defined.
+We now turn our attention to how the experiment controls the environment and the agent, which happens via what we call an environment interface.

 The environment interface class is the way we interact with a simulation environment.
-The objects within an environment are assumed to be the same for both training and evaluation (for now), hence only one (class, args) pairing is needed.
-Note however that object orientations, as well as specific observations obtained from an object, will generally differ across training and evaluation.
+The objects within an environment are assumed to be the same for both training and evaluation (for now).
+Note, however, that object orientations, as well as specific observations obtained from an object, will generally differ across training and evaluation.

+# TODO: update from here

-The environment interface is basically the API between the environment and the model.
+The environment interface is basically how the experiment controls the interaction between the environment and the model.
 Its job is to sample from the environment and return observations to the model (+initialize and reset the environment).
 Note that the next observation is decided by the last action, and the actions are selected by a `motor_system`.
-This motor system is shared by reference with the model.
 By changing the actions, the **model** controls what it observes next, just as you would expect from a sensorimotor system.

 Now, finally answering our question of what happens in an episode, notice that our config uses a special type of environment interface: `EnvironmentInterfacePerObject` (note that this is a subclass of `EnvironmentInterface` which is kept as general as possible to allow for flexible subclass customization).
 As indicated in the docstring, this environment interface has a list of objects, and at the beginning / end of an episode, it removes the current object from the environment, increments a (cyclical) counter that determines which object is next, and places the new object in the environment.
 The arguments to `EnvironmentInterfacePerObject` determine which objects are added to the environment and in what pose. **In our config, we use a single list with one YCB object, a mug.**